 Prepare sauce by adding all of the ingredients, except the hot water, to a high powered blender and blend for at least 2 minutes or until you have a very smooth sauce.
 If you are using coconut aminos instead of soy sauce add a little extra sea salt to the sauce.
 Add hot water to the sauce pulsing as you do until you have a sauce that can be poured but that isn't thin.
 Set aside.

 Put a large pot of water to boil for your noodles.
 Add coconut oil to a large saucepan over medium heat.
 Add salmon and stir periodically until cooked through, about 5 minutes or so.
 Pour lime juice over salmon.
 Remove salmon and set aside.
-Add carrots and cabbage and a little more coconut oil if needed and cook for 5-10 minutes or until cooked.
-Add greens to the pan and cook for a 1-2 minutes, or until softened but still vibrant green.
+If you are using another protein cook it ahead and set it aside.
+Add carrots and cabbage (or broccoli/broccoli raab/rapini) and a little more coconut oil if needed and cook for 5-10 minutes or until cooked.
+Add greens (or bok choi and red pepper) to the pan and cook for a 1-2 minutes, or until softened but still vibrant green.

 Drain the ramen noodles.
 Drizzle with sesame oil to prevent noodles from sticking together and add to the vegetables; stir.
 Add in your salmon and pour the sauce over the ingredients in the saucepan.
 Mix well.
 Add scallions and top with extra toasted sesame seeds*